korzxd/UnitCrunch-data-exports/Factions/Grey Knights/Readme.md

   *  **`Santic Hood:`** *Leader Ability*<br>
   Enable the profile ability `Feel no pain 4+ (if attack is psychic)`.
   *  **`Vortex of Doom (Psychic):`** *Ability*<br>
-  Ranged weapon profiles for 2D3 and 2D6 damage.
+  Ranged weapon profile, when using disable all `Re-roll hit roll` modifiers.

 * #### Grand Master Voldus:
 *  **`Sanctuary (Psychic):`** *Leader Ability*<br>
   Enable the profile ability `-1 to hit roll (if defender)`.
 *  **`Hammer Aflame (Psychic):`** *Ability*<br>
-  Ranged weapon profiles for D3 and D3 + 3 damage.
+  Ranged weapon profile, when using disable all `Re-roll hit roll` modifiers.

 * #### Grand Master In Nemesis Dreadknight:
 *  **`Surge of Wrath (Psychic):`** *Ability*<br>